Kroger will road test Nuro's driverless delivery vans in autumn

 Nuro, founded by former lead engineers from Google’s self-driving car project to focus on “last-mile” deliveries, has raised $92 million from U.S. and Chinese investors.

 Its competitors include Ford Motor Co, which has partnered with Domino’s Pizza Inc and Postmates to test deliveries with its own self-driving cars.
-[L2N1LE1GS][L1N1P415E]
+(Reporting by Lisa Baertlein; Editing by Greg Mitchell and Muralikumar Anantharaman)